 - Loss/Theft/Damage Insurance if you are traveling with any high-value personal items

 If you find a plan that you like, you can buy it right then and there using your debit or credit card.
-And if you can’t find a plan you like or you want to see even more options, I recommend googling for travel insurance as SquareMouth and InsureMyTrip won’t have every travel insurance company and policy available since it differs depending on where you’re from and where you live.
+And if you can’t find a plan you like or you want to see even more options, I recommend googling for travel insurance as Travel Insurance Master won’t have every insurance company and policy available on their website since it differs depending on where you’re from and where you live.

-Always read the fine print for any policy, I can’t stress this enough.
+Always read the fine print for any policy, I cannot stress this enough.

-In addition, you cannot buy travel insurance once you’ve departed on your trip (most of the time) so it is a good idea to take care of this before you do, the sooner the better.
+In addition, you cannot buy travel insurance once you’ve departed on your trip (most of the time – see the insurance provider recommended in 4b below) so it is a good idea to take care of this before you do, the sooner the better.

 If you plan to travel long-term, it may not make sense for you to continue paying for health insurance at home while you’re abroad since seeing how you’re not going to be there, it’s just money wasted.